 The application form for the under £25,000 grant is designed to be relatively simple.
 We want to enable all types of organisations, whatever their capacity, to access this level of funding.
-More information is needed for larger grants.

-The application form will test the eligibility of the lead organisation and to ensure that the proposals fit with the Community Facilities Programme criteria listed above.
+The application form will test the eligibility of the lead organisation and ensure that the proposals fit with the Community Facilities Programme criteria listed above.
 It will also allow us to consider whether meaningful community engagement has taken place in developing the project.
-Organisations submitting an application for a grant of under £25,000 should ensure it is accompanied by the organisation's latest annual accounts where available (or, where not, financial projections and a business plan).
+Organisations submitting an application for a grant of under £25,000 should ensure it is accompanied by the organisation's latest annual accounts where available (or, where not, financial projections).

-Applicants will be required to identify at least one key delivery partner.
-During our assessment of the applications we will speak to your key partners and other Welsh Government departments with an interest in the proposals to discuss the project.
+Applicants will be required to identify at least three partners.
+During our assessment of the applications we will speak to your partners and other Welsh Government departments with an interest in the proposals to discuss the project.
 The form allows applicants to tell us about the project and what it hopes to achieve in 500 words or less.
 Please keep to the word limit as this will help us to process applications as quickly as possible.

 Assessment Area Maximum Score

-Project Development 10
+Fit with CFP Criteria 10

-Community Involvement 20
+Community Involvement 15

 Match Funding 15

-Collaboration with Partners 15
+Collaboration with Partners 10

 Capacity to Deliver the Project 10

-Community Benefit 15
+Community Benefit 10

-Communities First Cluster 5
+Tackling Inequality 10

 Project Sustainability 10

+Climate/Nature Emergency activities 10

 Total 100